scrapy/scrapy/scrapy/trunk/docs/intro/overview.rst

 ===================================

-Now we'll write a Spider which defines the start URL (http://www.mininova.org/today), the rules for following links and extracting data from pages.
+Now we'll write a Spider which defines the start URL (http://www.mininova.org/today), the rules for following links and the rules for extracting the data from pages.

-If we take a look at that page content we'll see that all torrent URLs are like http://www.mininova.org/tor/NUMBER where NUMBER is a integer.
-We'll use that to construct the regular expression for links to follow: `/tor/\d+`.
+If we take a look at that page content we'll see that all torrent URLs are like http://www.mininova.org/tor/NUMBER where ``NUMBER`` is an integer.
+We'll use that to construct the regular expression for the links to follow: ``/tor/\d+``.

 For extracting data we'll use `XPath`_ to select the part of the document where the data is to be extracted.
 Let's take one of those torrent pages: